- What are the advantages of using LEED for manufacturing facilities?

 - LEED for Building Design and Construction (BD+C): New Construction and Major Renovation is the most appropriate rating type for buildings that are new construction or major renovation.
 At least 60% of the project’s gross floor area must be complete by the time of certification and must include the entire building’s gross floor area in the project.
 For manufacturing spaces, this may include areas dedicated to administrative, warehouse and distribution, and production-related functions.

-- LEED for Operations and Maintenance: can be applied to existing buildings that are fully operational and occupied for at least one year.
-The project may be undergoing improvement work or little to no construction and must also include the entire building’s gross floor area in the project.
-Unless otherwise noted in the credit‐specific requirements, this includes process‐related operations and performance metrics.
+- LEED for Operations and Maintenance (O+M): Existing Buildings can be applied to existing buildings that are fully operational and occupied for at least one year.
+The project may be undergoing improvement work or little to no construction and must include the entire building’s gross floor area.

 How does the latest version of LEED address the unique challenges of industrial projects?

 In developing LEED v4 and LEED v4.1 certain prerequisites and credits were adapted to reflect the specific needs of the industrial segment.
-Incorporating feedback from our manufacturing stakeholders, LEED has published industry-specific guidance in the form of LEED Interpretations (LI), Alternative Compliance Paths (ACPs) and pilot credits.
+Incorporating feedback from our manufacturing stakeholders, LEED has published industry-specific guidance in the form of Alternative Compliance Paths (ACPs), reference guide material, and pilot credits.

-For example, LI 10493 allows LEED v4 projects with more than 50% unregulated process loads and whole building energy simulation to use the Core and Shell energy performance improvement thresholds in lieu of the New Construction thresholds.
-How to document the input assumptions for receptacle and process loads when conducting an energy model is now included in the LEEDv4 BD+C Reference Guide.
-See additional technical resources below.
+For example, LEED Interpretation 10493 allows LEED v4 BD+C projects with more than 50% unregulated process loads and whole building energy simulation to use the LEED BD+C: Core & Shell energy performance improvement thresholds in lieu of the New Construction thresholds.
+How to document the input assumptions for receptacle and process loads when conducting an energy model is included in the LEED v4 BD+C Reference Guide.

 How can multiple buildings and structures in a campus setting earn LEED certification?

 Manufacturing and industrial facilities often operate on a large scale with multiple buildings spread across a single site.
 All these buildings, people, and processes are interconnected with each other.
 To address this, the LEED Campus Guidance was introduced for projects that are on a shared site under the control of a single entity.
 Its application to manufacturing developments represents the complexity of buildings and infrastructure on a site.
 LEED Campus Guidance is a useful tool for industrial and manufacturing campuses with multiple buildings, common utilities, and site‐wide management policies.
-By utilizing LEED Campus Guidance, factory owners and project teams can benefit from an increase in streamlined review process, and reduced certification fees under the Master Site approach, leading to successful implementation of LEED project.
+By utilizing LEED Campus Guidance, factory owners and project teams can benefit from a streamlined document development and review process, leading to successful implementation of LEED project.

-How does the LEED performance platform relate to manufacturing?
+How does the Arc platform relate to manufacturing?

 The LEED v4.1 O+M Rating System offers a unique performance-based pathway to certify your existing buildings and interior spaces.
 This new rating system uses Arc, a state‐of‐the‐art platform designed to collect, manage, and benchmark your building across five performance categories: Energy, Water, Waste, Transportation, and Human Experience.